kurtshuler/proxmox-ubuntu-server/3 - iGPU Hardware Passthrough Setup.md

 3. Save file and close

-## Configure VFIO for PCIe Passthrough-
+## Configure VFIO for PCIe Passthrough

 1. Find your GPU PCI identifier

    It will be something like `00:02`
 ```sh
 lspci